aminnie/amidifx/README.md

 How to Use the Performance screen:
 * Navigation buttons: Select Song, Select Bank and Select Voice
-  * Each control consists of three seperate buttons left << and >> navigate, and a text area that is used to select the current option.
+  * Each control consists of three separate buttons left << and >> navigate, and a text area that is used to select the current option.
   * Selecting a Bank, resets the Bank Voices to the first vocie in the Bank
   * Navigating and selecting a voice makes it available to applied to any of the Upper, Lower, Bass, or Drum soft buttons
   * Selecting a song enables / disables preset buttons and other functionality depending on Song and the sound module if was configured for